zenseact/swarm-learning-master-thesis/README.md

 * Close all terminal windows currently open (the conda init step above will not have any effect on existing terminal windows - only on new ones).

-* Run the following command in the terminal if you intend to use cpu (Mac or Linux)
+* Run the following command in the terminal

-`conda env create -f conda-environment-files/conda-environment-cpu-unix.yml`
+`conda env create -f conda-environment-files/conda-environment-gpu-unix.yml`

-* OR the following if you use GPU (customize cuda version if neaded).
-This works on Mac and Linux.
 * Note!
 You need to change the version of CUDA drivers in the yml script before running the following command so you don't get inconsistent version with TorchVision

-`conda env create -f conda-environment-files/conda-environment-gpu-unix.yml`

 * Run